linode/docs/docs/networking/vpn/configure-openvpn-client-devices.md

     [![OpenVPN Connect, connected.](/docs/assets/openvpn-ios-connected-small.png)](/docs/assets/openvpn-ios-connected.png)

 8. OpenVPN Connect's app settings can be used to further tweak the connection.
-Here you can specify whether the VPN is to be used over WiFi connections, cellular or both, disable Google DNS, force UDP protocol to be used and other ***.
+Here you can specify whether the VPN is to be used over WiFi connections, cellular or both, disable Google DNS and other options.

     For detailed explanations of each choice, see the [OpenVPN Connect iOS FAQ](https://docs.openvpn.net/docs/openvpn-connect/openvpn-connect-ios-faq.html).